Seminar | April 14 | 2-3 p.m. | 390 Hearst Memorial Mining Building

 Prof. Bozhi Tian, Univ. of Chicago, Chemistry

-Biological systems are organized hierarchically, with unique characteristics and functionalities spanning multiple length scales; some examples include collagen fibers, metabolic networks, and chromosome organization.
-It is important to select the right organizational length scale for device and biointerface design.
-In the case of sub-cellular organization, this length scale is on the order of tens to hundreds of nanometers.
+To enable new studies at these interfaces, it is important to target the right organizational length scale.
+For example, in the case of sub-cellular organization, this length scale is on the order of tens to hundreds of nanometers.

-In this talk, I will present several chemical strategies for three-dimensional silicon nanowire based materials.
-These materials are deformable and have been tested with extra- and intracellular components (i.e., extracellular matrix, cytoskeleton and phospholipid bilayer) with an initial emphasis on mechanical interactions and optical control.
-These studies will deepen our understanding of the fundamental limits of physical and biological signal transduction between subcellular components and synthetic systems.
+In this talk, I will present several soft material-enabled exploratory approaches for the syntheses and applications of nanostructured silicon.
+Some of these silicon materials are deformable and have been tested with extra- and intracellular components (i.e., extracellular matrix, cytoskeleton and phospholipid bilayer) with an initial emphasis on biomechanics and bioelectrics.
+In addition to providing new knowledge of nanoscale silicon-based chemistry, these studies will deepen our understanding of the fundamental limits of physical and biological signal transduction between subcellular components and synthetic systems.

-At the end of my talk, I will discuss future opportunities in materials science toward seamless biointegration.
+At the end of my talk, I will discuss future opportunities in materials chemistry toward seamless silicon-based biointegration.